spectrocloud/librarium/docs/docs-content/integrations/kubernetes.md

 When you add the PXK pack to a cluster profile, Palette displays the OIDC IDP options listed below.

 All the options require you to map a set of users or groups to a Kubernetes RBAC role.
 To learn how to map a Kubernetes role to users and groups, refer to [Create Role Bindings](../clusters/cluster-management/cluster-rbac.md#create-role-bindings).
+You can also configure OIDC for virtual clusters.
+For guidance, refer to [Configure OIDC for a Virtual Cluster](../clusters/palette-virtual-clusters/configure-oidc-virtual-cluster.md).